 Lately, synthetic fibers have become more popular in watercolor brushes but they can vary a lot on quality.
 However, due to their lower cost they are the best watercolor brushes for beginners and allow you to slowly grow into Sable or Kolinsky brushes.

 You might be tempted to only buy a round brush and assume that will be enough.
 Although you can achieve a lot with only a round brush, it might not be the most time-effective nor give the best result depending on which technique you are using.
 If you have seen a complete set of brushes, you have probably seen the wide variety of different shapes a brush can have.
 If you could only pick one, a round brush would probably be the best watercolor brush but it is highly recommended to consider buying at least the most common brushes such as:

 o Round brushes

 These are the best known and most common.
-Due to their versatility they can produce both small and delicate lines or details, but also broader strokes and washes to a certain extend.
-Since maintaining a sharp point is important it’s best to buy a Kolinsky hair brush if possible.
+Due to their versatility, they can produce both small and delicate lines or details, but also broader strokes and washes to a certain extent.
+Since maintaining a sharp point is important it’s best to buy a Kolinsky hairbrush if possible.

 o Flat brushes

 Flat brushes are best used for long strokes or applying a wash on your canvas.
 They are, however, not very useful for painting the small details of your painting.